skbormann/stata-tools/sgpv/README.md

 Second Generation P-Values (SGPV) based on the R-code by  Jeffrey D. Blume and Valerie F. Welty available [here](https://github.com/weltybiostat/sgpv)

 ## Changelog
-The changelog is taken from the ado-files.
+The changelog is taken from the ado-files and slightly modified.

 ### General
 General remarks if updates come in larger "packages".